Football: Sane's double secures Champions League top spot for Man City

 However, Kramaric's luck was in third time round from the penalty spot after Aymeric Laporte was punished for hauling down Benjamin Hubner.

-All of City's best efforts before the break came from set-pieces as Gabriel Jesus headed Sane's corner off the post before Oliver Baumann got down well to deny John Stones.
+All of City's best efforts before the break came from set-pieces as Gabriel Jesus and Nicolas Otamendi struck the woodwork.

-Nicolas Otamendi sent another wicked dead ball delivery from Ilkay Gundogan off the crossbar, but the hosts were finally level in spectacular fashion when Sane curled home a free-kick into the top corner from 30 yards out.
+But the hosts were finally level in spectacular fashion when Sane curled a free-kick into the top corner from 30 yards out.

 Hoffenheim needed to win just to have a chance of qualifying for the Europa League knockout stages in third, but in their desperation to chase a winner left themselves hopelessly exposed to the pace of Sane and Sterling after the break.